The Sound of the Crowd: Background

 Apart from the catchy imperatives such as "Get in line now!" and "Get around town!", the song contains some more obscure lyrics such as "Make a shroud pulling combs through a backwash frame" and "Stroke a pocket with a print of a laughing sound".
 Discussing the song in a 2009 interview Ian Burden said:

-On The Sound of the Crowd I scribbled down some stream-of-consciousness words so that I could demonstrate the vocal parts to him (Oakey) without having to do the naff la-la-la-hum-hum-hum type of explanation.
+On "The Sound of the Crowd" I scribbled down some stream-of-consciousness words so that I could demonstrate the vocal parts to him (Oakey) without having to do the naff la-la-la-hum-hum-hum type of explanation.
 He went off and wrote a new chorus vocal, but surprisingly kept my verse lyrics!?

 Release

 The single was the first to feature a distinctive, though short-lived, marketing tactic, where Human League singles were labelled 'Red' or 'Blue' to help buyers differentiate between the band's musical styles.
 'Red' was for dance tracks, 'Blue' for pop songs.
-"The Sound Of The Crowd" was designated 'Red'.
+"The Sound of the Crowd" was designated 'Red'.
 When asked to explain the system, vocalist Sulley explained that "Red is for posers, for Spandy (Spandau Ballet) types."
 Oakey added: "Blue is for ABBA fans."

-The group first appeared on Top of the Pops to perform the song on 30 April 1981 when it was at no. 53 in the UK Singles Chart.
+The band first appeared on Top of the Pops (TOTP) to perform the song on 30 April 1981 when it was at no. 53 in the UK singles chart.
 The single entered the UK Top 40 a week later at no. 34 and after three weeks it reached its peak position of no. 12.
 A second Top of the Pops performance took place on 21 May 1981 when the single was at no. 15.

 B-side

-The original 7" B-side "The Sound of the Crowd (Add Your Voice)" is an instrumental remix of the A-side, an edit of which was later used as the closing track of the remix album Love and Dancing, issued in 1982 under the name of The League Unlimited Orchestra.
+The original 7" B-side "The Sound of the Crowd (Add Your Voice)" is an instrumental remix of the A-side, an edit of which was later used as the closing track of their remix album Love and Dancing, issued in 1982 under the name of the League Unlimited Orchestra.
 A longer instrumental version of "The Sound of the Crowd" featured as the B-side to the 12" release, with certain localisations including "Dancevision", from the Holiday '80 EP released the previous year.

 Versions

-Although the song would later appear on the band's Dare album, a remix of the track was included.
+Although the song would later appear on the band's album Dare, a remix of the track was included.